'Structurally unsafe' Texas Beach bridge will be closed all summer

 Alternative spots for river-goers to enjoy include Pony Pasture, Reedy Creek and 42nd Street, Ancarrow's Landing, the Wetlands, Great Shiplock Park or Belle Isle.

-Josh Stutz, executive director of Friends of the James River Park, said in an April 28 email that pedestrian bridges in the JRPS akin to the one at Texas Beach are "vital pieces of infrastructure."
+Josh Stutz, executive director of Friends of the James River Park System, said in an April 28 email that pedestrian bridges in the JRPS akin to the one at Texas Beach are "vital pieces of infrastructure."

 Stutz added that "no one wants to see the bridge closed less than we do, and if the engineers said it should be closed for safety and repaired I think we should all take that seriously."